 Here is a map showing the location of the water sampling sites.
 It is taken from Investigations of Predictions for Acidic Drainage at the Vangorda Plateau, Faro Mine Complex (Faro, YT), MEND Report 1.70.1

-There’s an Environment Canada site that lists off-site water monitoring data (2008 to 2015, 2016 data coming soon) from a station about 10km downstream of the Faro Mine on Rose Creek.
+There’s an Environment Canada site that lists off-site water monitoring data (2008 to 2016, 2017 data coming soon) from a station about 10km downstream of the Faro Mine on Rose Creek.
 You can download site variable data (scroll down to see the button, or click here).
 Basically, Zinc concentrations increased in Rose Creek below the Faro mine in late 2013 and elevated concentrations continued until the last measurement in 2015.
 Concentrations exceeded the CCME guideline for aquatic life.
 Copper did not change during the same period.
+For more information about water contamination caused by mining wastes check out these YCS Infograms.

 Faro Mine Briefing Notes from Yukon Conservation Society January 2016